 Assessment Result

-The face to face assessment will determine if you are eligible for government funded services and if so, which ones:
+The face to face assessment will determine if you are eligible for government funded services which may include:

 You can always ask for re-assessment if and when your needs change.